Q: Is A Master’s Hands, LLC Insured?

 Q: What about trip charges?

 A: Normally, for work that’s 3 hours or less in billable time, we include a $50 trip charge.
-On longer jobs, the trip charge is waived.
+On longer jobs, the trip charge may be waived.
 For clients who are located in our immediate area (SW Littleton), at our discretion we may elect to waive the trip charge on smaller jobs, depending on the response time required and our work schedule.
 However, trip charges normally apply on all jobs of less than 3 hours.
-For on-site estimates outside the Denver Metro area, such as the mountain communities, Erie or Castle Rock, there may be a trip charge to come out and look at the job site.
+For on-site estimates or work outside the Denver Metro area, (such as the mountain communities, Erie, Castle Rock, etc.), a trip charge will apply.

-A: We seek to educate our clients on many topics, including the distinctions between estimates, quotes, bids, etc. A bid (a fixed price agreement) includes a detailed statement of work, with a fixed price attached…a price for which the contractor agrees to perform the statement of work.
-The benefit to a client is that they can know up-front what the job will cost, and a high degree of confidence that the job will not exceed that amount.
+A: We seek to educate our clients on many topics, including the distinctions between estimates, quotes, bids, etc. A bid (a fixed price agreement) includes a detailed statement of work, with a fixed price attached… a price for which the contractor agrees to perform the stated scope of work.
+The benefit to a client is that they can know up-front what the job will cost, with a high degree of confidence that the job will not exceed that amount, except when change orders apply.
 Unless unforeseen issues arise (e.g. mold or rot discovered inside a wall when it’s opened up for other work), the total cost is known up-front.
 If the contractor completes the work more quickly than expected, the fixed price still applies.
 If the contractor works more slowly and it takes longer than expected, the fixed price still applies.
-Sometimes work that’s based on a bid tends to put the contractor and client in an adversarial relationship when the client wants to add to or modify the statement of work.
-Technically such modifications to the SOW would be recognized as changes in scope, with associated changes in the bid price.
+Sometimes work that’s based on a bid tends to put the contractor and client in an adversarial relationship when the client wants to add to or modify the scope of work.
+Technically such modifications to the SOW would be recognized as changes in scope or change orders, with associated changes or additions to the bid price.
 This sometimes makes for a complicated process.

-In contrast, estimates are simply that – they are an educated guess of the total cost for a statement of work, based on how long we believe the job will take to complete and the cost of materials required.
-After a job is estimated, if the work takes less time than anticipated, our invoice will reflect that – we’ll bill our client less than the estimated cost.
-If it takes longer, the invoice will reflect that as well.
+In contrast, estimates are simply that – they are an educated and calculated estimate of the total cost for a statement of work, based on how long we believe the job will take to complete and the cost of materials required.
+After a job is estimated, if the work takes less time than anticipated, our invoice will reflect that – and we would bill our client less than the estimated cost.
+If it takes longer than expected, the invoice will reflect that as well.
 On an estimated job, if the client asks for changes in scope while we’re working, we simply say “yes sir/ma’am,” and explain the expected impact on the cost of the total job, then keep working to get the job done as efficiently as possible.
 No haggling over the change in scope and impact on a previously agreed fixed price.
+Both methods have their advantages, and we operate both ways.

 Q: What sets you apart from other companies in the same industry?